machurch/CookingTimeAnalysis/README.md

 | 412 broccoli casserole               | 306168 |        40 |            50969 |        22 |              36 |               3 |       5 |
 | 412 broccoli casserole               | 306168 |        40 |            50969 |        22 |              36 |               3 |       5 |
 | 412 broccoli casserole               | 306168 |        40 |            50969 |        22 |              36 |               3 |       5 |

+## Univariate Analysis

+One column that I figured would have a great effect on the cooking time of a recipe was the number of ingredients.
+To analyze this column, I made a histogram of the number of ingredients needed for all recipes in `'combo'`, here is the histogram:

+<iframe
+  src="assets/ingredient_count_hist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>